Commercial Property Price Index

 Pan-European Commercial Property Price Index

-London, 7 July 2020 - The Green Street Commercial Property Price Index increased by 1.1% this past quarter.
+London, 6 October 2020 - The Green Street Commercial Property Price Index increased by 0.8% this past quarter.
 The increase in the index, which measures pricing of a broad swath of Pan-European commercial properties, was attributed to the industrial and office sectors.
-Industrial values are showing strength and potentially trending slightly above pre-Covid levels.
-After a 6% decline from the pre-Covid peak in April, office values are proving resilient.
-Retail values have yet to find a bottom as an onslaught of retailer bankruptcies stymy investor interest.
+Industrial values continue to trek higher and sit ~5% above pre-Covid levels.
+Office values have proven resilient increasing 1.4% this quarter, but still trade below the pre-Covid peak.
+Retail values continued to trickle lower as renewed lockdown measures and tenant concerns plague the sector.

 Green Street Commercial Property Price Index